nuxwin/BroadwayIntegration/README.md

 # Requirements

 - i-MSCP Serie ≥ 1.5.3 (build 2018120800)
-- PHP ≥ 7.1 (cli SAPI)
+- PHP ≥ 7.1

 ## Installation

-1. Be sure that all requirements as stated in the requirements section are met
+1. Be sure that all requirements are met
 2. Upload and install the plugin through the plugin management interface

 ## Update

-1. Be sure that all requirements as stated in the requirements section are met
+1. Be sure that all requirements are met
 2. Upload the plugin through the plugin management interface

 ## License